Edgett Law Firm | April 7, 2017 | Criminal Defense

 - Get your entire case dismissed

-The Law Offices of Scott Edgett is committed to helping you either get your drug charges reduced or your case dismissed entirely.
+The Edgett Law Firm is committed to helping you either get your drug charges reduced or your case dismissed entirely.
 With more than a decade of experience, Plano criminal defense attorney Scott Edgett can thoroughly review your case and determine your chances of obtaining a favorable outcome in your case.
 Do not hesitate to schedule a free consultation today.

 Contact us to discuss your legal options immediately.